taneba/module-analyzr/README.md

   Options:
     -i   File path or directory path or glob pattern to ignore.
-Default: [node_modules] -typescript  passes typescript plugin to the parser -flow  passes flow plugin to the parser
+Default: [node_modules] --type=typescript  passes typescript plugin to the parser --type=flow  passes flow plugin to the parser

 # example and output
 module-analyzr react src/**/*.js